 It is always best to start with a physical examination to rule out the possibility of an underlying medical disease (hypothyroidism, multiple sclerosis, brain tumour, disordered metabolism) when mental illness is suspected.

-It is important to know that research is progressing at a steady rate and there are many medications that can help affected individuals lead productive lives.
-It is often suggested that combining the appropriate type of psychotherapy with medications and rehabilitation intervention can increase a person’s chances of remaining stable and functional.
+It is important to know that research is progressing at a steady rate and there are many medications and therapies that can help affected individuals lead productive lives.
+Combining the appropriate type of psychotherapy with medications and rehabilitation intervention can often increase a person’s chances of remaining stable and functional.

 For more information on mental illness: